 In the midst of the Great Depression the Allentown Trust Company, the Jordan State Bank and the Ridge Avenue Deposit and Trust Company fail.
 The Lehigh Valley Trust Company remains strong.

 The Lehigh Valley Trust Company opens new branches throughout the region.
 In addition to their headquarters at 634 Hamilton Street and their 7th and Tilghman location, they added a branch at 17th and Chew Streets in the Lehigh Shopping Center on Union Boulevard.

 The Lehigh Valley’s banking industry undergoes dramatic consolidation.
 The Lehigh Valley Trust Company merges with Jenkintown Bank and changes its name to “Industrial Valley Bank” and later merges with Fidelcor.

 The Lehigh Valley Trust Building closes its doors for the last time.
-Siegfried Brann purchases the historic Lehigh Valley Trust Building and holds the property for nearly a decade before selling to private investors.
+Siegfried Braun purchases the historic Lehigh Valley Trust Building and holds the property for nearly a decade before selling to private investors.

 Jaindl Properties, headed by Mark and Zachary Jaindl, purchase the building to ensure it’s integrity is maintained.
 The father-son team stabilize the property and restore it’s antique features to their original integrity.

-After a number of market studies, Jaindl Properties announces plans to convert the space to a wedding and events venue to be called Vault 634.
+After a number of market studies, Jaindl Properties announces plans to convert the space to a wedding and events venue to be named Vault 634.
 Howard Kulp Architects is announced as the Lead Architect for the project.

-After years of planning construction on Vault 634 begins.
-The multi-million dollar renovation will preserve the company’s historic features while integrating the modern amenities expected of a luxury event venue.
+After years of planning, construction on Vault 634 begins.
+The multi-million dollar renovation aims to preserve the company’s historic features while integrating the most modern amenities expected of a luxury event venue.